jmartinesdev/sisterhood-gym/README.md

 ## **Bugs**

-Problems: The text "explore your limits" was scrolling horizontally.
+- Issue: The text "explore your limits" was scrolling horizontally.
 And it wasn't in the middle of the screen.
 And another problem was having created a button in CSS styling the <a> attribute.

-Cause: The #title(ID) was in a relative position and the font size was too big.
+- Cause: The #title(ID) was in a relative position and the font size was too big.
 The button's problem was because it was in absolute position.

-Solution: The button problem was solved by creating the button attribute and excluding the creation of a button through CSS.
+- Resolution: The button problem was solved by creating the button attribute and excluding the creation of a button through CSS.
 And the title I used "rem" to define the font size and in the ID #title absolute position.